SapitoSucio/froggo-guides/docs/script_commands.md

 \***openstorage**;

-This will open character's Kafra storage window on the client connected to the invoking character.
+This will open character`s Kafra storage window on the client connected to the invoking character.
 It can be used from any kind of NPC or item script, not just limited to Kafra Staff.